Edit

 The script only collects information that the user running it has access to.

-Run the script in your PowerShell 7.X environment using a privileged user account.
-The script collects information on your billable assets and creates a CSV file.
+2. Run the script in your PowerShell 7.X environment by using a privileged user account.
+The script collects information about your billable assets and creates a CSV file.
 It gathers information in two steps.
 First, it collects the current number of billable assets that usually stay constant.
-Second, it collects information on billable assets that can change a lot during the month.
+Second, it collects information about billable assets that can change a lot during the month.
 For these assets, it checks usage over the last 30 days to evaluate the cost.
 You can stop the script after the first step, which takes a few seconds.
 Or you can continue to collect the last 30 days of usage for dynamic assets, which might take longer for large accounts.

-Upload this CSV file into the wizard where you downloaded the script.
+3. Upload this CSV file into the wizard where you downloaded the script.

-Select the desired Defender for Cloud plans.
+4. Select the desired Defender for Cloud plans.
 The calculator estimates costs based on your selection and any existing discounts.

 Note

-- Reservation plans for Defender for Cloud aren't considered.
+• Reservation plans for Defender for Cloud aren't considered.

-- For Defender for APIs: When calculating the cost based on the number of API calls in the last 30 days, we automatically select the best Defender for APIs plan for you.
+• For Defender for APIs: When calculating the cost based on the number of API calls in the last 30 days, we automatically select the best Defender for APIs plan for you.
 If there are no API calls in the last 30 days, we automatically disable the plan for calculation purposes.

 Required permissions for scripts